one-among-us/data/people/Futajuhuacha/page.en.md

 > May the world treat you gently.
 >
-> It's suddenly raining in Chongqing...
+> It's suddenly raining heavily in Chongqing...
 >
-> Is that you here...to pick me up?
+> Is this your way of calling me...?

 During the days, Huacha's mental health became worse and worse.
 She said that frankly that she was not sure about that if she could live to the seventh seven day of Xueli's death.